58lbg/videocapture-mcp/README.md

 }
 ```

-Ensure you replace `C:\ABSOLUTE_PATH\videocapture-mcp` with your project's absolute path.
+Ensure you replace `C:\ABSOLUTE_PATH\videocapture-mcp` with the project's absolute path.

 ### Using the Installation Command